justincasher/vantage/README.md

         pytest -m "not slow"
         ```

-    You can combine markers as needed (e.g., `pytest -m "integration and not slow"`).
+    You can combine markers as needed (e.g., `pytest -m "integration and not slow"`)

-## Contributing

-Contributions are welcome!
-Please follow standard practices like creating issues for bugs or feature requests and submitting pull requests for changes.
-(Add more specific guidelines if desired).

 ## License